Jrakesh/go_social/README.md

 <%= tweet_button(via: => "loremipsum007", url: "https://twitter.com/loremipsum007", :text => "AWESOME GEM.") %>
 ```

-*Only the options you specify will be overridden; so if you only specify a new default `:via`, then the other defaults will stay intact.
+*In all cases, only the options you specify will be overridden; so if you only specify a new default `:via`, then the other defaults will stay intact.

 ## TODO

-* Add tests :P
+* Add tests
 * Give more control to customize buttons
 * Add more social buttons.